 Give Credit Where It’s Due

-It’s important to cite your sources to demonstrate that you've done your research and to ensure that you aren't taking credit for someone else’s work.
-Different standards have been developed for creating proper citations.
-Use this page to find resources on the major citation styles.
+It’s important to cite your sources to ensure you don’t take credit for someone else’s work.
+Different standards exist, so use this page to find the major citation styles.

-The MLA format is commonly used in English and the humanities.
+The MLA format, created by the Modern Language Association, is common in English and the humanities.
 Find the handbook at the library or explore the websites linked below to learn how to use this style in your papers.

-The APA format is commonly used in the sciences.
+The APA format, created by the American Psychological Association, is commonly used in the sciences.
 See the guide available at the library or check the websites linked below to learn how to use this style.

-This is one of the two most common styles you will be asked to use at the university, so it a good idea to familiarize yourself with it.
+This is one of the two most common styles you will be expected to use at the university, so it a good idea to familiarize yourself with it.

 The Chicago Manual of Style produced by the University of Chicago is widely used in the publishing industry.
 It is a common reference work not only for proper citations, but for all aspects of English grammar and style.
 Kate L. Turabian produced a modified version of this style that is also widely popular.

-Most courses as NWOSU do not use Chicago or Turabian, but these resources are noted here for your reference.
+Most courses at NWOSU do not use Chicago or Turabian, but these resources are included here for your reference.

 Helpful Turabian Website